Loudness Normalization: The Future of File-Based Playback

 In the first case, the sound in each channel is processed independently.
 In the second case, data acquired from one channel (the reference channel) is used to filter the signal in the second channel (the primary channel).

-Stereo filtration is effective at reducing background music and crowd noise, thereby enhancing the useful speech signal for recordings in large rooms, such as halls, restaurants, and theatres.
+Stereo filtration effectively reduces background music and crowd noise, thereby enhancing the useful speech signal in recordings from large rooms, such as halls, restaurants, and theatres.

 SpeechPro’s Product Line Has The Solution

-Some of the key elements of SpeechPro’s expert systems include a unique sound cleaning software application that received first prize in an audio enhancement contest organized by the Audio Engineering Society (AES) in 2008.
+Some key elements of SpeechPro’s expert systems include a unique sound-cleaning software application that won first prize in an audio enhancement contest organized by the Audio Engineering Society (AES) in 2008.

-SpeechPro’s expert systems were highly evaluated by world-class experts in forensic audio analysis and were adopted by law enforcement agencies throughout the USA, Europe, and Latin America.
+SpeechPro’s expert systems were highly evaluated by world-class forensic audio analysts and adopted by law enforcement agencies throughout the USA, Europe, and Latin America.

-Automatic systems are compact, real-time noise filtering and speech enhancement devices that can be of great value to police, surveillance teams, private investigators, forensic labs, and other law enforcement agencies.
-They can be used in real-time to improve sound and speech quality while recording or listening in field conditions.
+Automatic systems are compact, real-time noise-filtering and speech-enhancement devices that can be of great value to police, surveillance teams, private investigators, forensic labs, and other law enforcement agencies.
+They can be used in real time to improve sound and speech quality during recording or listening in field conditions.

-Moreover, SpeechPro’s hardware solutions can be of great interest to audio engineers working in the area of mobile processing of recorded audio data and broadcasting, particularly in “live” mastering of interviews and reports.
+Moreover, SpeechPro’s hardware solutions can be of great interest to audio engineers working in mobile audio processing and broadcasting, particularly for “live” mastering of interviews and reports.

-Being mobile and compact, these devices are effective against communication channel interferences, office equipment, industrial and vehicle engines, street traffic, environmental noises, background music, hiss and rumbling, reverberations and echo effects.
-They also provide methods for stereo processing using algorithms by reference channel.
+Being mobile and compact, these devices are effective against communication channel interference, office equipment, industrial and vehicle engines, street traffic, environmental noise, background music, hiss and rumble, reverberations, and echo effects.
+They also provide methods for stereo processing using algorithms based on the reference channel.

-R&D solutions in noise reduction are presented as cross-platform libraries, automatic/manual algorithm adjustment and real-time/post-processing embedded/workstation implementation.
+R&D solutions for noise reduction are presented as cross-platform libraries, automatic/manual algorithm adjustment, and real-time/post-processing embedded/workstation implementations.

 SpeechPro’s SDK noise reduction features include: